Back to articles

 await page.locator('input:right-of(:text("Username"))').fill('value');

-Better performance with the Route API, Commands batching, and Parallelization
+Better performance with Route API, batching, and parallelization

 Batching commands